cfrg/draft-irtf-cfrg-hash-to-curve/poc/README.md

 ## Getting started

-1. `make` --- This preprocesses the sage files.
+1. `make -j` --- This preprocesses the sage files.
 If you don't do this, you'll get an error message telling you to do it.

 2. `make test` --- runs all tests.
 This takes several minutes.